microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/03-Security.md

 In this activity, you'll use the Azure portal to configure Private Link for your existing Azure SQL Database logical server.
 You could alternatively use PowerShell or the Azure CLI.
 Since this is a bonus activity, it's important you follow the clean-up steps at the end of the activity.
 All future activities in this workshop are configured with the public endpoint.

-> Note: If you complete this activity, you must complete the last step, otherwise you may have issues in future activities.
+> Note: If you complete this activity, you must complete up until the last step, otherwise you may have issues in future activities.
 If you're not sure if you will have time to complete, most of the screenshots and results are included below, so you can simply read and review the activity.

 <p><img style="margin: 0px 15px 15px 0px;" src="../graphics/checkmark.png"><b>Steps</b></p>